 c) Significant equity holdings (in terms of Art.
-123-bis(1)(c) of the CFA)
+123-bis(1)(c) of the TUF)

-The Company qualifies as an SME, as defined in Art.
-1 (1) (w-iv) (1) of the Consolidated Finance Act, as it meets the requirements laid down therein.
+The Company may be classified as a SME, in terms of Articles 2-eter of Consob Regulation 11971 and Art.
+1 (1) (w-iv) (1) of the TUF, as it meets the requirements laid down therein.
 Accordingly, the threshold for the disclosure of significant holdings pursuant to Art.
-120 of the Consolidated Law is 5% of share capital with voting rights.
-According to the shareholder's register, and considering the notices received pursuant to Art.
-120 of the Consolidated Finance Act, as of the date of this report, the following parties held, directly or indirectly, shares in the Company with voting rights, representing more than or equal to 5% of the share capital:
+120 of the TUF is 5% of share capital with voting rights.
+According to the shareholder's register and considering the notices received pursuant to Art.
+120 of the TUF, as of the date of this report, the following parties held, directly or indirectly, shares in the Company with voting rights, representing more than or equal to 5% of the share capital: